 • Talk about a time you took on extra responsibility in the workplace.

-Personality questions about the person’s hobbies and passions can help shed light on the types of things they enjoy doing in their spare time which can help managers make connections with similar activities relevant to the job role.
-For instance, if they say they enjoy knitting, it could be a sign that they find repetitive and detailed tasks to be relaxing, and they may be highly efficient with tasks such as data entry.
-If a candidate says they enjoy free-hiking and wilderness navigation, it could point to an affinity for challenges and problem-solving situations with attention to detail and mindfulness about safety.
+Personality questions about the person’s hobbies and passions can help shed light on what they enjoy doing in their spare time, which can help managers make connections with activities similar to the job role.
+For instance, if they say they enjoy knitting, it could be a sign that they find repetitive and detailed tasks relaxing, and they may be highly efficient with tasks such as data entry.
+If a candidate says they enjoy free hiking and wilderness navigation, it could indicate an affinity for challenges and problem-solving situations with attention to detail and mindfulness about safety.

 Be Mindful of a Candidate’s Potential

 While it may be easy to take the candidate’s answers at face value because that’s what human nature tells us to do, it’s still important to think critically about the potential that presents with certain personality traits.
-For instance, asking them how they might solve a specific problem that frequently arises in the position for which they’re interviewing, and then hearing them work through how they would solve that problem.
-Their response can give insight as to how they would utilize their specific skills on the job, as well as their enthusiasm for meeting challenges head-on and how they think through issues.
+For instance, I could ask them how they might solve a specific problem that frequently arises in their interviewing position and then hear them work through how they would solve it.
+Their response can give insight into how they would utilize their specific skills on the job, their enthusiasm for meeting challenges head-on, and how they think through issues.

 Don’t Be Afraid to Press for Honesty and Elaboration

-If a candidate claims they have certain desirable attributes that make them suitable for the job, ask them for specific examples of these attributes.
-It’s easy for a candidate to tell a hiring manager what they think they want to hear but try and coax them to dig deeper into their supposed personality traits, which again, cannot be measured by a test or certification.
+If a candidate claims they have specific desirable attributes that make them suitable for the job, ask them for specific examples.
+It’s easy for a candidate to tell a hiring manager what they think they want to hear, but try to coax them to dig deeper into their supposed personality traits, which cannot be measured by a test or certification.
 If they state that they are driven and hardworking, ask them for examples from previous employment and life experiences that support that claim.

 Pay Attention to How a Candidate Responds to Pressure

 While an interview scenario is often far removed from the literal conditions of the job, it can still be an intimidating part of the hiring process for candidates.
-While some nerves are normal, make a note of how the candidate seems to be handling the interview.
+While some nerves are normal, note how the candidate handles the interview.
 Can you tell if they are nervous?
 Do they stutter over their responses to your questions?
 On the other hand, do they seem relaxed and at ease?
-While showing signs of being comfortable in an interview is a good thing, seeming too comfortable, or even bored, is probably not a good sign and might allude to a lack of enthusiasm for the company or the position.
+While showing signs of being comfortable in an interview is good, seeming too comfortable or bored is probably not a good sign and might allude to a lack of enthusiasm for the company or the position.

-Interviewing managers should already have an idea of what personality traits are most important for a candidate to possess (or not possess) to be a good fit for the position.
+Interviewing managers should already know what personality traits are most important for a candidate to possess (or not possess) to be a good fit for the position.
 In addition to personality questions written to find such traits, you could create a rating system for each attribute to rate each candidate for each desired or undesired quality.
-This creates a common standard for more personalized questions that could yield a wide range of responses so that managers can look back and compare different candidates based on the same rating scale.
+This creates a common standard for more personalized questions that could yield a wide range of responses so managers can look back and compare candidates based on the same rating scale.

 Other Ways to Analyze a Candidate’s Personality

-In addition to personality questions within the interview process, there are other ways hiring managers can get to know a candidate’s personality.
-For example, checking their social media profiles and reviewing how they present themselves in the online space can provide some additional information about their personality and even core values.
+In addition to personality questions during the interview process, there are other ways hiring managers can get to know a candidate’s personality.
+For example, checking their social media profiles and reviewing how they present themselves online can provide some additional information about their personality and even core values.
 A person’s behavior on social media is usually a good indicator of their overall personality.

-Also, make sure the candidate has ample opportunity to ask questions of their own.
+Also, make sure the candidate has ample opportunity to ask questions.
 The questions they have could tell you what’s important to them about the job.
-If they ask about salary right away.
-It could indicate they’re only looking for financial benefit from getting the job and aren’t interested in becoming an asset to the company.
+If they ask about salary right away, it could indicate they’re only looking for financial benefit from getting the job and aren’t interested in becoming an asset to the company.

 In Conclusion

-It can be difficult to find employees that not only perform well but also easily integrate into an existing team.
-But personality questions can assist hiring managers with identifying the personal qualities a candidate could bring to an organization.
+Finding employees who perform well and easily integrate into an existing team can be challenging.
+However, personality questions can assist hiring managers in identifying the personal qualities a candidate could bring to an organization.
 These types of questions can also be integral in performance reviews in the future to revisit reasons an employee might’ve been hired in the first place and relate them to their current performance.

-Overall, there is more to a person than the skills and accolades listed on their resume in an articulate font.
-The key to finding the right fit for an organization is for hiring managers to spend time getting to know the personality of the candidates.
-To discern whether they will work well with the current team as well as align with the organization’s values.
-Personality questions can be pivotal elements to narrow down the right person for the job.
+Overall, there is more to a person than the skills and accolades listed on their resume in articulate font.
+The key to finding the right fit for an organization is for hiring managers to get to know the candidates’ personalities.
+They must discern whether they will work well with the current team and align with the organization’s values.
+Personality questions can be pivotal in narrowing down the right person for the job.